Impact in Participatory Health ResearchView this Special Issue

 The authors declare that there are no conflicts of interest regarding the publication of this paper.

-- A. O'Mara-Eves, G. Brunton, S. Oliver, J. Kavanagh, F. Jamal, and J. Thomas, “The effectiveness of community engagement in public health interventions for disadvantaged groups: a meta-analysis,” BMC Public Health, vol. 15, no. 1, article 129, 2015.
+- A. O'Mara-Eves, G. Brunton, S. Oliver, J. Kavanagh, F. Jamal, and J. Thomas, “The effectiveness of community engagement in public health interventions for disadvantaged groups: A meta-analysis,” BMC Public Health, vol. 15, no. 1, article no. 127, 2015.

-- J. Jagosh, P. L. Bush, J. Salsberg et al., “A realist evaluation of community-based participatory research: partnership synergy, trust building and related ripple effects,” BMC Public Health, vol. 15, no. 1, article 725, 2015.
+- J. Jagosh, P. L. Bush, J. Salsberg et al., “A realist evaluation of community-based participatory research: Partnership synergy, trust building and related ripple effects,” BMC Public Health, vol. 15, no. 1, article no. 725, 2015.